Alexandru Ișfan: Universitatea Craiova

 On 4 January 2023, Ișfan was transferred to Universitatea Craiova for a rumoured fee of €650,000 plus 25% interest.
 He signed a three-and-a-half-year deal with the option of another year with the Alb-albaștrii.

-Ișfan played 16 matches during the remainder of the season, of which 13 as a starter, but failed to score any goal.
+Ișfan played 16 matches during the remainder of the season, of which 13 as a starter, but failed to score any goals.
 His poor form continued, and on 17 January 2024 was sent on a one-and-a-half-year loan to fellow Liga I club Petrolul Ploiești.

+After his spell at Petrolul was cut short, Ișfan joined newly promoted Gloria Buzău on loan for the 2024–25 season, scoring twice as the club suffered immediate relegation to Liga II.

+Farul Constanța

+Ișfan transferred to Farul Constanța from Universitatea Craiova on 9 July 2025.
+During his first and only season, he recorded eleven goals and four assists across all competitions.

+Oviedo

+On 11 July 2026, Ișfan moved abroad for the first time by signing a two-year deal with Segunda División club Real Oviedo.
+Romanian media variously reported the transfer as worth between €200,000 and €800,000, with Universitatea Craiova entitled to part of the fee.